Fabian-Gruenbichler/rust/src/doc/reference/src/introduction.md

   An *example term* is an example of a term being defined.

-* Differences in the language by which edition the crate is compiled under are in a blockquote that start with the words "Edition differences:" in **bold**.
+* The main text describes the latest stable edition.
+Differences to previous editions are separated in edition blocks:

+  > [!EDITION-2018]
-  > **Edition differences**: In the 2015 edition, this syntax is valid that is disallowed as of the 2018 edition.
+  > In the 2015 edition, this syntax is valid that is disallowed as of the 2018 edition.

 * Notes that contain useful information about the state of the book or point out useful, but mostly out of scope, information are in note blocks.